 -

-Above a dining table: 30–36 inches from table surface to chandelier bottom
+Above a dining table: 30–36 inches For full sizing rules, see the from table surface to chandelier bottom

 -